 Here at VS, not all of our paid search marketing clients have a website which uses our eCommerce platform.
-Because of this, some clients not only have no feed, but they also have little knowledge on how to create a feed.
-Without a feed, no shopping campaigns can run, which can be detrimental to an account’s overall performance.
+Because of this, some clients not only have no Google feed, but they also have little knowledge of how to create a feed.
+Without a Google feed, no shopping campaigns can run, which can be detrimental to an account’s overall performance.

 We’re just joking!
 You will of course survive and your account will not go up in flames.

 However, it may become stagnant, making the task of progressing the account a hard one.
 So what can you do to “survive” in this situation?

 Normally, shopping campaigns are one of your best bets for driving generic traffic to your website, but if you don’t have a shopping campaign, a DSA campaign is going to help you out.
 Think of a DSA campaign as a mixture of a shopping campaign and a search campaign – it’s the closest you will get to a shopping campaign without a Google feed!

 DSA campaigns work by matching the content of your landing page to a search query.
 You can either target every page on the website or specific categories, purely depending on how much time you want to dedicate to the campaign and your aims, for example what will be more time efficient based on how many products you’re aiming to cover?

 They link to how shopping campaigns work, in the sense of matching search queries with product titles based on what is in the feed… except in this instance, the ads are not product listings but text ads…like a search campaign.

 You’re most likely familiar with search campaigns, but if you are unsure what they are, they’re “the ones that use keywords”.
 Unlike a shopping campaign or a DSA, these campaigns work with keywords that you select.
 You can target selected keywords with different match types that help control which searches trigger your ad, based on different wording.